 The following is a listing of an ESL program to simulate the behaviour of the system to step input applied forces.
 The program, which appears in the ESL examples directory as mv\tfun2.esl, generates the prepare file mv\tfun2.dsp.
-Graphical output generated by the Post Run Plot option of the ISE Display Manager is presented in the graph.
+Graphical output generated using ESL-Displays is presented in the graph.